PowerTuner/PowerTunerConsole/README.md

 This is a special action you can activate on sliders, when they are focused, that allows to switch between a slider input or text input, depending on your needs.

+## Linux

+### Wayland

+Wayland lacks support for some features, either as a design choice, or still not implemented, experience may not be on par with X11.

+Floating icon will never work on wayland because it wont allow applications to control their windows, use tray icon instead.

+Applications are not allowed to put themselves on top of other windows, the "overlay mode" may not work as expected.

 ## Build

 clone this repo: